Smallville season 10: Story

-Souders and Peterson revealed that the theme for season ten is "facing the ghosts of your past and how [the effect of seeing the past] helps you move on in the future"; as such, the return of previous cast members played into this.
-Souders and Peterson also chose not to erase Lois's memory of Clark's secret, something she discovered in the season nine finale.
+Peterson and executive producer Kelly Souders revealed that the theme for season ten was "facing the ghosts of your past and how [the effect of seeing the past] helps you move on in the future"; as such, the return of previous cast members played into this.
+Souders and Peterson also chose not to erase Lois Lane's memory of Clark Kent's secret, something she discovered in the season nine finale.
 Instead, Lois helped Clark do what he needs to do to get away and fulfill his destiny without telling him that she knows.
-The producers explained that there are "some twists and turns" before Lois tells Clark that she knows.
-Initially helping Clark and Oliver at Watchtower, Tess discovers a secret from her past, and the season explores whether she ends on the side of good or bad.
-Chloe's ending was also told in a way that was fitting for Chloe.
+The producers explained that there were "some twists and turns" before Lois tells Clark that she knows.
+Initially helping Clark and Oliver Queen at Watchtower, Tess Mercer discovers a secret from her past, and the season explores whether she ends on the side of good or bad.
+Chloe's ending was also told in a way that was fitting for the character.
 She "sacrifices" herself for Oliver, who has been informed that she was killed.
 As a result, Oliver spends much of the season looking for Chloe, trying to find who is behind her murder.
 In addition, Oliver is "literally and figuratively stripped down to his bare essence" early on this season.

-Similar to season eight and nine, the tenth season introduced a new main villain, Darkseid, but producers said that it is a different incarnation than his comic book counterpart.
+Similar to season eight and nine, the tenth season introduced a new main villain, Darkseid, but producers said that it is a different incarnation than his DC Comics counterpart.
 They explained that Darkseid's presence is felt throughout the whole season, but that he does not actually appear until near the end, unlike in previous seasons where the main villain was present from the start.
-Instead, Darkseid's minions—Granny Goodness, DeSaad, Glorious Godfrey, and others to be named—appear throughout the season as the physical presence for Clark to battle.
+Instead, Darkseid's minions—Granny Goodness, Desaad, Glorious Godfrey (in the series Gordon Godfrey), and others to be named—appear throughout the season as the physical presence for Clark to battle.
 That said, Darkseid makes an appearance in the season premiere, digitally created to start with, but with "more solid forms" making a short appearance by the third episode.
-The plan is for Darkseid's presence to be established as he takes over the bodies of various characters.
-The executive producers also wanted to take a look at the history of Smallvilles Clark Kent in the 200th episode of the series.
+The plan was for Darkseid's presence to be established as he takes over the bodies of various characters.
+The executive producers also wanted to take a look at the history of Smallvilles Clark in the 200th episode of the series, "Homecoming".
 According to Peterson, the episode explores the past, the present and the future.

-When discussing how the series will end, Peterson stated that the creative team had multiple visions of the finale episode since the show began.
-According to Peterson, there was the vision that series creators Miles Millar and Alfred Gough developed and shared with the team over the years.
+When discussing how the series would end, Peterson stated that the creative team had multiple visions of the series finale since the show began.
+According to Peterson, there was the vision that series creators Alfred Gough and Miles Millar developed and shared with the team over the years.
 Then there was the vision that Peterson and the current set of executive producers had.
-The producer said that ultimately, the finale episode is a combination of all their visions that he believed will not disappoint anyone.
+The producer said that ultimately, the finale is a combination of all their visions that he believed would not disappoint anyone.
 In addition, the producers stated that they did not want to hold anything back for this season, and they gave the fans what they wanted to see.